 How often do you need to grease bearing buddies?

-It is best to grease bearing buddies every 3 months or 3000km whichever comes first.
-Be sure to use a quality axle bearing grease and rotate the wheel as you are pumping some bearing grease in.
+It is best to grease-bearing buddies every 3 months or 3000km whichever comes first.
+Be sure to use quality axle marine bearing grease and rotate the wheel as you are pumping some bearing grease in.